Defending National and Creating

 Elected officials finally will take power away from kings, queens, dictators

 for life, military rulers, and single-party states.
-Constitutions will be
+Constitutions will be written,

-earth’s voters will be heard.
+majority of earth’s voters will be heard.
 Your vote will count.

 Politics could become a subject worthy of study.
-Politician could
+Politician could be a job title that people could look up to

-with other top professions if new election laws provide lawmakers that better
+could be increased to be competitive with other top professions if new election

-represent and are respected by the populations they serve.
-With modern
+laws provide lawmakers that better represent and are respected by the

-votes by e-mail instead of living in capital cities and concentrating power
+live in their districts and cast votes by e-mail instead of living in capital

-there.
-Democracy could evolve instead of being stuck in the past.
+cities and concentrating power there.
+Democracy could evolve instead of being

 “We have